11 Free Testimonial Sources For Non-Fiction Authors

 erin_eyes

-Source # 4.
-Professional organization leaders: This group is worth pursuing.
-Small local celebrities such as those on local TV news, or successful business owners, newspaper reporters, and anyone with a fancy title.
-Larger celebrities that appear regularly on national TV shows can be very difficult to get – and sometimes want to get paid for their testimonial.
+Source # 5.
+Local celebrities: This group is worth pursuing.
+Some obvious choices would be minor local celebrities such as those on local TV news, successful business owners, newspaper reporters, and anyone with a fancy title.
+More prominent stars that appear regularly on national TV shows can be complicated to approach, and sometimes want to get paid for their testimonial.
 Never pay for a testimonial.

 Source # 6.
-Suppliers, manufacturers: Talk to some of the suppliers or manufacturers that you and your company deal with.
+Suppliers, manufacturers: Talk to some suppliers or manufacturers you and your company deal with.
 The best testimonials will be from anyone at these companies with a professional title.
 But don’t forget, those without a fancy title can also be good, especially if they have direct knowledge of you and your work.

 Source # 7.
-Charitable organizations: Any charity or religious organization that you belong to, especially if you are actively involved with the group, is a good source of testimonials.
+Charitable organizations: Any charity or religious organization you belong to, especially if you are actively involved with the group, is a good source of testimonials.
 Again, try to get someone with a title or impressive credentials.

 New York City subway tile mural

 Source # 10.
-Current clients: These can be some of your most powerful testimonials, and should be very easy to get.
-Start with your oldest clients and the ones you have the most contact with.
-Get testimonials from some of your big clients, and smaller clients.
+Current clients: These can be some of your most potent testimonials and should be easier to get.
+Start with your oldest clients and those you have the most contact with.
+Get testimonials from some of your big clients and smaller clients.
 Remember, the key here is to get a variety of testimonials from different demographics.

 Quotes-The-Business-Of-Self-Publishing-11-Free-Testimonial-Sources-For-Non-Fiction-Authors